Emmanuel d'Astier de La Vigerie: Biography

 While in London in 1943, he wrote the lyrics for the song "La Complainte du partisan" with Anna Marly, who wrote the music.
 In English, it is known as "The Partisan" and was recorded by Leonard Cohen, Joan Baez, Buffy Saint Marie and many others.

 After the Liberation, d'Astier became Minister of Interior in the Provisional Government of the French Republic (GPRF).
 He continued to publish Libération and wrote books based on his experiences.
 He ran as an ally of the French Communist Party on the Union républicaine et résistante list in the November 1946 French legislative elections, and won a seat in the National Assembly for Ille-et-Vilaine.
 He was later among the founders of the Union progressiste.
 In 1958 he received the Lenin Peace Prize.
 D'Astier was one of the founders of the Stockholm Committee; he denounced the Soviet Union leadership under Nikita Khrushchev after the crushing of the Hungarian uprising, and broke ties with communists.

 His brother, Henri d'Astier de la Vigerie, was from the far right, and, initially a member of the Action Française, may even have been involved with the Cagoule terrorist group.
 Ultimately, Henri d'Astier also took part in the Résistance.

 Emmanuel d'Astier died in Paris in 1969.
 His wife Liubov was the second spouse of French politician Gaston Bergery (divorced in 1928) and the daughter of Bolshevik Leonid Krasin.
 They had three sons Jean-François, Christophe and Jérôme.
+His niece Mrs. Bertrande Blancpain and her husband hosted Svetlana Alliluyeva in their home at Matran near Fribourg, Switzerland, while Alliluyeva defected from the Soviet Union to the United States in 1967.